Laws and Regulations Applicable to the Edwards Aquifer

 The Helotes Incident

-To place the whole water quality issue in a present-day context, our examination deserves one more recent example.
+To place the whole water quality issue in context closer to the present-day, our examination deserves one more relatively recent example.
 This is found in Helotes, a small burg on San Antonio's northwest side that sits on an important recharge stream.
 As before, examining specific events serves to illuminate the larger, underlying forces that act as impediments to effective Aquifer protection measures.

 In 2004, many Helotes residents were alarmed to learn of plans to build a Wal-Mart over a sensitive tract adjacent to Helotes Creek at the corner of Hwy.
 16 and Scenic Loop Road.
 The media spun the ensuing battle almost entirely as a referendum on Wal-Mart as a corporate citizen, but that's not how it started.
 Some joined the cause because they just don't like Wal-Mart, and others joined because they wanted to keep the beautiful Scenic Loop corridor free of development, but at its core protecting the quality of recharge water was the initial driver.
 As was the case when Hispanic groups joined the Aquifer protection cause in San Antonio in the 1970s to divert investment into their own neighborhoods, the underlying motivations and concerns of different factions of any alliance are usually complicated and not always directly related.